mattermost/docs/source/install/troubleshooting.rst

 Troubleshooting Basics
 ----------------------

 Depending on what type of error or problem you're experiencing, refer to the list below for troubleshooting guidance.
 If you're a new user, it might help to go over the installation steps again to confirm the process.
-Depending on the type of error you're seeing or issue you're encountering, the Troubleshooting forum might be helpful as someone may have experienced the same error in the past.
+Alternatively, the Troubleshooting forum might be helpful as someone may have experienced the same error in the past.

 For more troubleshooting help, `open a new topic in our forums <https://forum.mattermost.org/c/trouble-shoot>`__ with steps to reproduce your issue.
 If you're an Enterprise Edition subscriber, you can also email subscribers@mattermost.com for support.

 General Troubleshooting
 -----------------------
+Some of these suggestions can be done directly, and others may need consultation from your network administrator.

 Error logs
-    - Depending on the error/problem you're experiencing, take a look at the logs (``mattermost.log`` and NGINX logs) for errors.
-You can also search the error messages online (Google, Yahoo, Bing, or your favorite search engine) - existing solutions can often work.
+    - Take a look at the logs (``mattermost.log`` and NGINX logs) for errors.
+    - You can also search the error messages online - existing solutions can often be applied.
     - To increase log level, you can do the following: Set the File Log Level to Debug: Go to System Console > General > Logging and set File Log Level to DEBUG.
 If you can’t access the System Console find this line in config.json

 When did the problem start?
-    - It can be helpful to put together a timeline to eliminate events prior to the error/problem occurring.
+    - Put together a timeline to eliminate events prior to the error/problem occurring.
 For example, if you recently reconfigured your firewall and are now having connection issues it might be worth reviewing the settings or rolling back to see whether that resolves the problem.
 If the problem occurred subsequent to some period of normal operation, did anything change in the environment?
     - Was the client, host, or server upgraded?
     - Was an operating system update applied?
     - Did the network environment change?
 For example, was a server moved or a domain migrated?
     - Did the system (client or server) recently fail or abnormally terminate?
-    - Depending on your organization's environment and the problems you're experiencing, contact your network administrator and share the error you're experiencing.
 How many users are impacted?
     - Is this problem affecting one, some, or all users?
     - Is the problem occurring only for a user who was recently added to the environment, such as a new employee?